-If white-box or grey-box access is provided to the model, test data generated from the train-test split can be used for testing fairness.
+If open-box or grey-box access is provided to the model, test data generated from the train-test split can be used for testing fairness.
 The test data volume is recommended to be at least 20% of the training data with a lower limit of 1K samples.

-In case of insufficient available test data or black-box access (without access to training or test data), use synthetic data generators [22] to create sufficient test data.
+In case of insufficient available test data or closed-box access (without access to training or test data), use synthetic data generators [22] to create sufficient test data.
 Ensure that test data have a similar distribution to the training data.
 The data generation process can be offline or online.
 Offline data generation performs the evaluation procedures (5 and 6) on the available or generated test data.
 However, an online procedure starts with the evaluation procedure with available test data.
 It generates more test data in the neighbourhood of the failure samples, thereby obtaining more failure samples iteratively [23].
 This process ensures finding more failure samples, especially for individual discrimination.
+Note that the process of generating synthetic data may not generate any gold standard labels as metrics such as demographic parity (group discrimination) and flip rates (individual discrimination) do not require gold standard labels.
+The objective of using synthetic data is to perform fairness testing and not to use it for bias mitigation purposes.

-1. Compute the group discrimination metrics described in section 6.4, considering model output.
+Compute the group discrimination metrics described in section 5.4, considering model output.

-- 2. Compute the individual discrimination metrics described in section 6.4, considering model output. - 3.
+- 2. Compute the individual discrimination metrics described in section 5.4, considering model output. - 3.
 Plot the various metrics on a graph and see if all the metrics are within the tolerance band. - 4.
-Calculate the Bias Index for each protected attribute and the Fairness Score for the overall AI system [18]. - Report all metrics results. - 6.
-Select appropriate threshold values based on justification of the risk factors associated with the application (refer to section 6.1) and evaluate for each metric whether bias exists according to each metric.
+Calculate the Bias Index for each protected attribute and the Fairness Score for the overall AI system [18]. - 5.
+Report all metrics results. - 6.
+Select appropriate threshold values based on the justification of the risk factors associated with the application (refer to section 6.1) and evaluate whether bias exists for each metric.
 Document the justifications and assumptions for threshold value selection for self-certification.
 The certifying auditor should validate such assumptions. - 7.
 As the system is operationalized and keeps learning from real-world data, it is necessary to check periodically for any biases introduced after the initial tests.
 As such, periodic recertification is recommended [18].
 Refer to section 8 for details.